Isaac-Fate/mathematical-analysis/_sources/intro.md

 # Welcome to This Notebook on Mathematics

-This is a notebook that covers some topics of mathematics.
+This notebook introduces some fundamental topics on mathematical analysis.

 ```{tableofcontents}
 ```